May. 02, 2020

 DNA analysis & skin report

-Learn about DNA skincare & Nomige from Dr. Barbara Geusens
+Learn more about DNA skincare & Nomige from Dr. Barbara Geusens

-Watch an interactive and educational session where you can learn more about your skin, the role of your DNA, skincare and the Nomige concept.
+Watch an interactive and educational session where you will learn more about your skin, the role of your DNA, skin care and the concept of Nomige.

 Follow our story